JoakimSoderberg/cargo/docs/adding.md

 ==============
 As you have seen in the previous examples, parsing native types such as `int`, `float`, `double` or a string is possible.
 But what if you want to parse something more advanced, a timestamp for example?

 Here's where custom callbacks come in to play.
-Instead of simply passing the address to the variable you want cargo to put whatever it parses into, you also specify a custom callback that cargo should call when it parses an option.
+When adding an option, you both specify the target variable as well as a custom callback that cargo should call when it parses that option.

 The callback function of type [`cargo_custom_cb_t`](api.md#cargo_custom_cb_t) looks like this: